digicatapult/dc-federated/README.md

 # The dc_federated Package

-This project contains the python [fedeareted learning](https://en.wikipedia.org/wiki/Federated_learning) library that was developed at Digital Catapult (UK), by the AIML team in London.
-It was designed to showcase federated learning on a small scale to DC clients - but was designed so that it be extended to a full scale highly performant library.
-Some quick facts:
+This repo contains the python [fedeareted learning](https://en.wikipedia.org/wiki/Federated_learning) library that was developed at Digital Catapult (UK), by the AI/ML team in London.
+It was designed to research, experiment with and demo federated learning on a small scale to DC clients - but was also designed so that it be extended to a full scale library.

+## Some quick facts about the library

 - *Which machine learning platforms are supported?* The core of the library is *platform independent* and any machine learning platforms (tensorflow, pytorch, sklearn) or combination of platforms may be used with it.
   - The examples currently included in the library are based on pytorch.